-Union Hire Date Minimum Minimum Prior Service Creditable Years of Service County Service CSEA Prior to 8/22/03 5 1 4 yrs.
-NYS or municipal subdivision CSEA, IPBA On or after 8/22/03 10 10 Not creditable CSEA (applies only to qualifying titles) N/A 25 5 Creditable as determined by NYSERS COBA N/A 25 5 Creditable as determined by NYSERS PBA, SOA, DAI, COBA N/A 5 1 4 yrs.
-NYS or municipal subdivision PBA, SOA, DAI N/A 20 5 Creditable as determined by NYSERS Ordinance Prior to 8/21/08 5 1 4 yrs.
-NYS or municipal subdivision Ordinance On or after 8/21/08 10 5 5 yrs.
+Union Hire Date Minimum Years of Service Prior Service Creditable CSEA Prior 8/22/03 5 1 4 yrs.
+NYS or municipal subdivision CSEA, IPBA On or after 8/22/03 er 10 10 Not creditable CSEA (applies only to qualifying titles) N/A 25 5 Creditable as determined by NYSERS COBA N/A 25 5 Creditable as determined by NYSERS PBA, SOA, DAI, COBA N/A 5 1 4 yrs.
+NYS or municipal subdivision PBA, SOA, DAI N/A 20 5 Creditable as determined by NYSERS Ordinance Prior 8/21/08 5 1 4 yrs.
+NYS or municipal subdivision Ordinance On or after 8/21/08 er 10 5 5 yrs.
 NYS.
 Or municipal subdivision.
 College Ordinance 5 1 4 yrs.
 NYS or municipal subdivision

-Some prior service, such as military service, deemed as creditable by NYSERS for pension retirement may not be accepted by Nassau County for health benefits retirement.
+\Some prior service, such as military service, deemed as creditable by NYSERS for pension retirement may not be accepted by Nassau County for health benefits retirement.

 - Q. Who determines whether I have creditable prior public service? - A. Prior public service credit is calculated by your department's Human Resources Representative and approved by the Comptroller's Office.
-Please speak with your department Human Resources Representative to discuss whether you are entitled to prior public service credit and have not yet received it. - Q. How much do I pay for health benefits when I retire for health benefits purposes? - A. Under current practice, you will continue to pay for your health benefits at the same rate of contribution you were paying while an active employee.
-For example, in 2016, an ordinance retiree, who is not Medicare eligible, and is enrolled in the Empire Plan will pay \$192.62 a month for family coverage and \$42.45 a month for individual coverage.
+Please speak with your department Human Resources Representative to discuss whether you are entitled to prior public service credit and have not yet received it. - Q. Are my dependents still eligible to continue on my insurance once I retire? - A. Yes.
+As long as they are qualified dependents, they are eligible to continue on your insurance once you retire.
+Please See "RETIREE" section for Medicare requirements that may apply to you and/or your dependents. - Q. How much do I pay for health benefits when I retire for health benefits purposes? - A. Under current practice, you will continue to pay for your health benefits at the same rate of contribution you were paying while an active employee.
+For example, in 2020, an ordinance retiree, who is not Medicare eligible, and is enrolled in the Empire Plan will pay \$238.76 a month for family coverage and \$51.59 a month for individual coverage.
 Please note that these rates are subject to change.